 We offer a comprehensive solution for anyone affected by the Market Abuse Regulation.

 The Market Abuse Regulation (MAR) came into force on 3 July 2016.
-It is EU legislation with direct effect, which replaced the Market Abuse Directive (MAD) and in the UK applies to securities and related derivatives and linked financial instruments of AIM and NEX companies.in the same way as to those of companies on the Main Market.
+It is EU legislation which repealed and replaced the Market Abuse Directive (MAD).

-The Market Abuse (Amendment) (EU Exit) Regulations retain MAR (now called UK MAR) which will operate in parallel with EU MAR.
-If there is a no deal Brexit, UK MAR will apply in the UK and its prohibitions and requirements will apply to actions and omissions relating to such financial instruments in the UK and in any third country as well as to financial instruments admitted to trading or traded on UK as well as EEA trading venues.
+The Market Abuse (Amendment) (EU Exit) Regulations retained MAR (now called UK MAR) in the UK with effect from the end of the Brexit transition period (i.e. 23:00 on 31 December 2020).
+UK MAR applies in the UK to securities and related derivatives and linked financial instruments of companies on the Main Market, as well as AIM and AQSE (formerly NEX) companies, and its prohibitions and requirements apply to actions and omissions relating to such financial instruments in the UK and in any third country, as well as to financial instruments admitted to trading or traded on UK as well as EEA trading venues.

 FCA expectations for compliance with MAR